Cataract Eye Surgery

 This pressing is done while keeping both eyes shut, right?

 How would I prevent adding infectious organisms, by my touching the inner corner of my eye?
-Would I need to wear a sterile glove each time, or would I need to use a sterile piece of gauze, or ?
+Would I need to wear a sterile glove each time, or would I need to use a sterile piece of gauze, or what ?